 This is my all-time favorite ruffed grouse recipe: a one pot dish cooked with wild rice, onions, herbs and mushrooms.
-It's a bit like a loose casserole, and once you try it, you may never make your grouse another way, especially if you prefer your meat fully cooked.
+Think of it as a loose casserole of wild rice cooked in grouse stock.
+Once you try it, you may never make your grouse another way, especially if you prefer your meat fully cooked.

-While I was up north hunting matsutake last week, I completely forgot that I was going to be hunting at the same time as grouse season opener.
-As I walked on the trails I'd charted, it seemed like every 30 minutes or so I'd inadvertently flush a few birds.
+While I was hunting matsutake last week I forgot I was going to be hunting at the same time as grouse season opener.
+As I walked on the trails I'd charted, it seemed like every 30 minutes or so I accidentally flushed a few birds.

-After two birds made me jump and squeal like a pig (I was on the lookout for bears) I remembered I had a few sealed sharp-tailed grouse breasts at home I needed to work with, a hand me down from one of my hunting friends last season when he needed to make room for a couple deer I helped him clean.
+After two birds made me jump and squeal like a pig (I was on the lookout for bears) I remembered I had a few sealed sharp-tailed grouse breasts vacuum sealed at home.

-Vacuum sealing is an amazing for preserving your harvests, meat and otherwise, and I was happy to see when I thawed and opened them up that they were perfectly fine, nearly a year later.
-Unfortunately they were just breasted out, but beggars can't be choosers, in fact, I already knew what I wanted to make, and, skinless breasts would be perfect.
+Vacuum sealing is an amazing for preserving your harvests, meat and otherwise.
+I was happy to see when I thawed and opened them up that they were perfectly fine, nearly a year later.
+They were only skinless breasts, but that's perfect for this recipe.

-The dish is a sort of hunters casserole, the kind bake-ware, or even crock-pot-friendly home cooking that happens a lot when wild game shows up in Midwestern freezers.
-That's not a knock though, oh no, this is a genius piece of comfort food, and I'd wager there's probably a couple hunters around here that ask for grouse wild rice as a yearly post-hunt tradition.
+The dish is a sort of hunters casserole and crock-pot-friendly home cooking.
+A genius dish of comfort food, I'd wager there's a few hunters that ask for grouse wild rice as a yearly post-hunt tradition.
+You can use it for lots of different wild game too.

-Here's the skinny: take skinned grouse breasts, or any another game bird like pheasant, cover them with water, a bay leaf, a few veggie scraps if you have, and simmer slowly to make a broth until the meat's fork tender, then cool it, shred the meat, and cook parched wild rice in the grouse stock and make a sort of sauce-less wild rice bake.
-Wild rice cooked in grouse stock wouldn't be bad by itself, but a couple wild mushrooms makes a sing.
+Take skinned grouse breasts or any another game bird like pheasant.
+Cover them with water, a bay leaf, a few veggie scraps if you have.
+Simmer slowly to make a broth until the meat's fork tender, then cool it, shred the meat, and cook parched wild rice in the grouse stock and make a sort of sauce-less wild rice bake.
+Wild rice cooked in grouse stock wouldn't be bad by itself, but a couple wild mushrooms makes it sing.

-For the mushrooms I used some clustering blue chanterelles (Polyozellus multiplex), but I also picked a bunch of conifer-associate black trumpet mushrooms and chanterelles at the same time, and either one (or both) of those would be great too, but especially the trumpets.
+For the mushrooms I used some clustering blue chanterelles (Polyozellus multiplex).
+I also picked a bunch of conifer-associate black trumpet mushrooms and chanterelles at the same time.
+You can use your favorite mushrooms.

-The Polyozellus were really interesting here, kind of like if a black trumpet and a hen of the woods had a baby, and that baby tasted like woodsmoke-I'm not kidding here.
+The Polyozellus were delicious here but other mushrooms will work fine.
+They kind of taste like a black trumpet and a hen of the woods had a baby, and that baby tasted like woodsmoke.

-A few green onions or herbs on the top to finish is all the color it needs, although some pieces of roasted pumpkin or winter squash tossed in would be good too.
+A few green onions or herbs on the top to finish is all the color it needs.
+But, some pieces of roasted pumpkin or winter squash tossed in would be good too.

 Grouse Wild Rice with Mushrooms